levitato5594/PromisedWorlds-science/GameData/001_DuckweedUtils/VertexColorMapEmissive/README.md

     * Does not support Ocean emissives

 ## Parameters and expected values:
+* blendMode: controls how the emissive texture is blended with the existing planet color
+  * Additive: Directly add the emissive texture color values to the color values of the existing texture.
+  * AlphaBlend: (legacy, default) Blend between the emissive texture color and the existing texture color, weighted by the emissive texture alpha chanel and the transparency value.
+Will be removed in a future update.
-* map: The RGBA texture to use as the emissive map
+* map: The texture to use as the emissive map.
+Recommended formats:
+  * blendMode - Additive: dxt1 (no alpha channel, smaller file size)
+  * blendMode - AlphaBlend: dxt5 (has alpha channel, larger file size)
-* brightness: global multiplier to the color channels of the map
+* brightness: global multiplier to the color channels of the map.
+Optional.
   * default value: 1
   * values greater 1 increase brightness, values less than 1 decrease brightness
-* transparency: global multiplier to the alpha channel of the map
+* transparency: (legacy) global multiplier to the alpha channel of the map.
+Optional, use only with blendMode - AlphaBlend.
+Will be removed in a future update.
   * default value: 0.5
   * values greater 1 decrease transparency, values less than 1 increase transparency